TiBeN/ia-mame/README.md

 on some other (psx, saturn..) which i need to address.

 The goal of `ia-mame` is to be totally transparent.
-So simply tell it where is your mame executable on a configuration file and use it like the real mame.
+So simply tell it where is your mame executable and use it like the real mame.

-It works for Linux and should on Windows and Mac but i have not tested for now.
+It works on Linux, should work on Mac and is planned for Windows.

 Prerequisites
 -------------